michaelpeterhoffmann/aTextGameForSand/README.md

 # aTextGameForSand
-A Text Adventure writtne in C#
+A Text Adventure written in C#